NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 ### How Would I Present the Idea(s)

-I think the author presented these ideas exceptionally well and clearly, and cannot think of any additional presenation method aside from the critiques of the assumptions mentioned in [Author Assumptions](#author-assumptions).
+I think the author presented these ideas exceptionally well and clearly, and cannot think of any additional presentation method aside from the critiques of the assumptions mentioned in [Author Assumptions](#author-assumptions).

 ### Future Directions